-Join Evan Sutton for an in-depth discussion in this video Building a kit from scratch and importing raw audio, part of Drum Programming and Sampling with BATTERY.
+Join Evan Sutton for an in-depth discussion in this video Building a kit from scratch and importing raw audio, part of BATTERY: Drum Programming and Sampling.

 - So this is working quite well, I told you that I do really like to start out with something in there, but sometimes you do want to build a kit from scratch.
 Let's say you've got a handful of samples that you want to work with, that you want to load into a kit, there's a great way to do this, and if we load up BATTERY, (drum sample plays) sometimes when you open up BATTERY, by the way, at least in Logic, it 'll play the last drum sound that you were previewing, so don't be alarmed, it happens every so often, so when you open up BATTERY you may very well get a default blank kit like this, as I mentioned before, and if that's the case, it just means that the kit that's saved as a default kit is empty, So, keep in mind, if I go ahead and I go to my preferences, I can actually choose my template kit, my default kit.